Optimal chirality enhances long-range fluctuation-induced interactions in active fluids

-To obtain a qualitative understanding of the physical processes underlying the generation of FI forces in chiral active systems, studying the distribution of thermodynamic fields around the intruders is crucial.
-In randomly driven passive baths, it was shown that the presence of large intruder objects modifies the pressure field fluctuations in the inner regions between the intruders due to the boundary conditions imposed by them; this leads to effective long-range interactions \cite{Shaebani12,Cattuto06}.
-It has also been shown recently that a probe in the vicinity of lateral walls in an active fluid experiences an effective force which is directly related to the uneven density of active particles around the probe \cite{Paul22}.
-Here we extract the statistics of collisions between the intruders and active particles, which is a direct indicator of imbalance in thermodynamic fields around the intruders.
+To uncover the physical mechanisms driving fluctuation-induced (FI) forces in chiral active systems, it is essential to analyze the distribution of thermodynamic fields around the intruders.
+In randomly driven passive baths, it has been shown that large intruder objects alter pressure field fluctuations in the confined region between them due to the boundary conditions they impose, resulting in effective long-range interactions \cite{Shaebani12,Cattuto06}.
+More recently, it was demonstrated that a probe placed near lateral walls in an active fluid experiences an effective force linked to the asymmetric distribution of active particles around it \cite{Paul22}.